Building more than homes: Habitat India’s volunteer programme sparks a movement of compassion.

 A new chapter of volunteer engagement: 2025

-The year began on a strong note with Pretium Enterprise Services (PES) India collaborating with Habitat India in the first volunteer build of 2025 in Hakki Pikki Colony, Bengaluru.
-Volunteers worked shoulder to shoulder with tribal families — painting, carrying concrete blocks and helping build sanitary units.
+Pretium Enterprise Services (PES) India collaborated with Habitat India in the first volunteer build of 2025 in Hakki Pikki Colony, Bengaluru.
+22 employees of Pretium worked shoulder to shoulder with tribal families, painting, carrying concrete blocks and helping them build sanitation units.
+The momentum continued with 16 employees from Houlihan Lokey, a global investment bank, following suit in Palghar, Maharashtra, reaffirming that giving back is as vital as growing forward.

-“My family is looking forward to our new home, but the most excited is my granddaughter, who is expecting a baby,” said Parani, one of the future homeowners.
-“She will raise her child in a safe and secure home.”
+“My family is looking forward to our new home.
+But the most excited is my granddaughter, who is expecting a baby.
+She will raise her child in a safe and secure home,” said Parani, one of the future homeowners.

-For Mr. Miller, it was his 17th global build with Habitat.
+For Mr. Miller, it was his 17th global build with Habitat for Humanity.
 “Each build is a powerful reminder of the impact a home can have on a family.
-Housing transforms lives,” he shared.
-“This experience becomes even more meaningful when shared with my daughter and fellow volunteers.”
+Housing transforms lives.
+This experience becomes even more meaningful when shared with my daughter and fellow volunteers,” Mr. Miller shared.

 Samsung village #13: a model of long-term engagement